11 min read

 The Search and AI Context

-WordStream's 2025 data adds another dimension: AI Overview citations from major publications drive 35% more organic clicks to the source articles.
-This means that getting cited in AI-generated research outputs—which requires publication in outlets AI systems index heavily—creates downstream traffic that a LinkedIn newsletter alone cannot generate.
+Recent industry research adds another dimension: content cited within an AI Overview can earn roughly 35% more organic clicks than comparable content that is not cited.
+This means that getting cited in AI-generated research outputsβ€”which requires publication in outlets AI systems index heavilyβ€”creates downstream traffic that a LinkedIn newsletter alone cannot generate.
 The two channels are complementary even in the context of AI-mediated discovery, with publications feeding AI discoverability and newsletters converting that discovery into direct relationship.

 Ready to build your narrative infrastructure?